puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_classifying_installing.markdown

 With the command's options, we specify:

-* An SSH key to log in with (`--keyfile`) --- the `install` action uses SSH to connect to the host, and needs an SSH key.
+* An SSH key to log in with (`--keyfile`).
+The `install` action uses SSH to connect to the host, and needs an SSH key.
 For VMware, this key should be loaded onto the template you used to create your virtual machine.
 For Amazon EC2, it should be the private key from the key pair you used to create the instance.
 * The local user account to log in as (`--login`).

-As the command's argument, we specify the name of the node we're installing Puppet Enterprise on.
+For the command's argument, we specify the name of the node on which we're installing Puppet Enterprise.

 For the default installation, the `install` action uses packages provided by Puppet Labs and stored in Amazon S3 storage.
 You can also specify packages located on your local host, or on a share in your local network.
-See `puppet help node install` or `puppet man node` for more details.
+Use `puppet help node install` or `puppet man node` to see more details.

 In addition to these default configuration options, we can specify a number of additional options to control how and what we install on the host.
-We can specify the specific version of Puppet Enterprise (or we can install open source Puppet too) to install.
+We can specify the specific version of Puppet Enterprise  to install (or we can install open source Puppet too).
 We can also control the version of Facter to install, the specific answers file to use to configure Puppet Enterprise, the certificate name of the agent to be installed and a variety of other options.
 To see a full list of the available options, use the `puppet help node install` command.

+The process of installing puppet on a node is demonstrated in detail in the following video:

 <object width="420" height="315"><param name="movie"
 value="http://www.youtube.com/v/F0hU94bBrQo?version=3&amp;hl=en_US"></param><param